harihara-m/harihara-m.github.io/_pages/more.md

     </ul>
   </details>

-</details>I am always looking to expand this list and discover more of the world in my free time.
+</details>I am always looking to expand this list and discover more of the world in my free time!

-## Connect
+## Connect:

 While this site focuses on my academic journey, I am also active on social media.
 Feel free to connect with me on [Facebook](https://www.facebook.com/hariharamaharna1644/) or [Instagram](https://www.instagram.com/hariharamaharna/).